-Once you start putting weight back on, change either one or both diet and exercise routine.
+Once weight starts going back on, change either one or both diet and exercise routine.
 It can take a month or two to get the right formula and sometimes eating more can help lose weight!

-If you have ever been on a diet, you may notice that weight drops quickly at first, only for the weight loss to slow down to a stop after a few weeks.
-Annoyingly it starts to slowly increase and you feel disillusioned and give up.
+If you have ever been on a diet, you may notice that weight drops quickly at first, only for the weight loss to slow down to a standstill after a few weeks.
+Annoyingly weight starts to slowly increase and you feel disillusioned and give up.

 Whats happening here is that your body has trained itself up for that diet! (“and it seems to do that with every diet!”)

 “What the hell is going on?”
 Read this later!

 Its trained itself up just like when you exercise…